 63 It took a year and a half in college but I gained control of my temper and emotions one night after punching a concrete wall because I didn’t throw a strike.
 I didn’t hurt myself but I found logic, based on the principles of Star Trek’s Mr. Spock, and I lived that life and philosophy for years.
 I always fall back on that principle when needed.

 64 Every paper I wrote in college I earned a B except one, and I got an A on that paper by only reading the first page, the last page, and the two pages in the middle.
 Strange, four years, multiple classes, and all B’s isn’t it?

 66 I sang live for the first time at a talent show in 1979 in the college tavern.
 I did an Elton John song that I knew cold until the day of the performance, when suddenly I couldn’t remember the chorus.
 So when it was time to sing the chorus I just mumbled the words, thinking I could get away with it.
-Seems they were taping it and put it on local TV the next week, and my secret was out, but at least I played the song perfectly.
+Turns out they were taping it and put it on the college TV station the next week, my secret was out, but at least I played the song perfectly.

 67 My voice teacher wanted me to train for opera but I had too many problems with the languages, especially German.